Testing

 pre-commit hook

 We run a pre-commit hook which automatically runs code quality checks each time you make a commit and also fixes some of the issues.
-This way you don't have to run them manually each time.
+This includes:

 If you don't want these pre-commit checks running on each commit, you can manually opt out of it using the --no-verify flag with your commit message as shown:-